 When is it a good idea to buy your leased car?

 A lease buyout is a good idea if you are ready to drive a vehicle long term rather than going ahead with a new lease.
 To determine whether a lease buyout is right, you must ask yourself one major question: Is the vehicle worth buying?

 Understanding the car’s residual value is the first step to figuring this out.
-If your vehicle now has a higher value, it makes sense to purchase.
-On the other hand, if the value of the vehicle has dropped during your lease, avoid a buyout unless you can negotiate a lower number.
+If your vehicle has a higher value than the buyout amount, it makes sense to purchase.
+On the other hand, if the value of the vehicle has dropped, avoid a buyout unless you can negotiate a lower number.

 The bottom line

-Now that you know the basics of how to buy your leased car and save money, take some time to reaffirm your commitment.
+Now that you know the basics of a lease buyout, take time to prepare and save money.
 Be ready to:

 - Do your homework on prices and values.

 - Negotiate price and terms, if possible.